elixir-lang/elixir/lib/elixir/pages/anti-patterns/code-anti-patterns.md

 end
 ```

 The code above is complex because the `case` clauses are long and often have their own branching logic in them.
-With the clauses spread out, it is hard to understand what each clause does individually and it is hard to see all of the different scenarios you are pattern matching on.
+With the clauses spread out, it is hard to understand what each clause does individually and it is hard to see all of the different scenarios your code pattern matches on.

 #### Refactoring

-As shown below, in this situation, instead of concentrating all handlings within the same function, creating a complex branching, it is better to delegate each branch to a different private function.
+As shown below, in this situation, instead of concentrating all error handling within the same function, creating complex branches, it is better to delegate each branch to a different private function.
 In this way, the code will be cleaner and more readable.

 ```elixir
 def get_customer(customer_id) do